iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

     while others do not.
 SLF4J and Netty were explicitly bound to the original SDK but can not be used in Niagara because of it's strict Security Manager.

-There are two ways to create a link.
+There are three ways to create a link.

 1. The easy way.
-Create nodes and use values defined in org.iot.dsa.node.
-You will get free persistence and DSA protocol conversion.
+Use nodes and values defined in org.iot.dsa.node.
+You will get free configuration persistence and DSA protocol translation.

-2. Implement org.iot.dsa.dslink.DSResponder
+2. The hard way.
+Implement your own org.iot.dsa.dslink.DSResponder.

+3. A combination of 1 and 2.

+## Creating Links the Easy Way

+1. Boiler plate.
+Copy the dslink-java-template module from this repo.
+It has everything needed to create a standalone link.
+It's README talks about what needs to be modified.

+2. Create a root node.
+This node should subclass org.iot.dsa.dslink.DSRootNode.
+The main class in the template module already does this.

+3. Create nodes and values specific to your link's functionality.

+### Project Boiler Plate

+The dslink-java-template subproject in this repository can be copied to make a standalone link repository.

+### Create a Root Node

+The root node type is specified in dslink.json

+### Creating Nodes and Values

-## Link Structure
+## Link

-There are a few key classes / interfaces that define the general structure of a link and the SDK.
+This package defines a data model that supports persistent There are a few key classes / interfaces that define the general structure of a link and the SDK.

     - Link (org.iot.dsa.dslink.DSLink)